jaykishor-chauhan/Deploying-a-React-Js-project-on-GitHub-using-VS-Code/README.md

     git branch -M main
     git push -u origin main

-## 7. Now, modify your package .json files by adding key-value pair mentioned below:
+# 7. Now, modify your package .json files by adding key-value pair mentioned below or You can refer to the images:
-#### (1) open package.json file and add homepage in begining of firsst curly bracket:
+#### (1) open package.json file and add homepage befor name:
         "homepage":"http://(GitHub user name).github.io/(repo. name)"

 ##### [(replace GitHub user name with your own GitHub user name and repo. name with your Repository name.)]